Tell a Story (<div>, CSS class)

 Your story looks great!
 However, it might not be arranged exactly how you want it to be.
 At the moment, notice how all of the story panels are just placed left-to-right on a single row until it runs out of space and then overflows to the next row.
 For example, try changing the width of your browser page (you might have to exit out of full-screen mode) and see how your story panels rearrange themselves.

-In the next section, we'll show you a more advanced way of dividing your story using different classes of<div>
+In the next section, we'll show you a more advanced way of dividing your story using different classes of<div>tags.
+First, change the CSS file in the<head>ofindex.htmlfrom"style.css"to"better_style.css".
+Next, change all your<div>opening tags to say<div class="panel">.

 It should look like this: